Marc Edwards (professor): Lead levels in Washington, D.C. water supply (2003-2010)

 Following the discontinuation of chloramine treatment in 2004, Edwards and his colleagues continued to study the long-term effects of the elevated water lead levels; their article "Elevated Blood Lead in Young Children Due to Lead-Contaminated Drinking Water," published in the journal Environmental Science and Technology, won that publication's Editor's Choice Award for the best science paper of 2009.

 Referring to a study by the Centers for Disease Control and Prevention (CDC) that essentially dismissed the idea of health risks from DC's lead-contaminated water, Edwards wrote to James Stephens, the CDC's associate director of science: "Why is it that every child I have personal knowledge of, who had a strong chance of having elevated blood lead from water, is either deleted or otherwise misrepresented in the data that CDC has and used for this publication?"
 Edwards did not receive a response until March 2008, when Stephens wrote "We have examined CDC's role in the study and have found no evidence of misconduct."

 As a result of Edwards's research, the United States House of Representatives' science and technology subcommittee conducted a congressional investigation into the matter.
 They concluded that the CDC made "scientifically indefensible" claims that the lead levels in DC were not harmful, knowingly using flawed data.
 In the wake of the investigation, Edwards called for the CDC paper's senior author to resign.
 The day after the House report was released, the CDC released a public statement admitting to their errors.
 James Elder, former national director of groundwater and drinking water for the EPA, said "Had Edwards not gotten involved, this would never have come out."

-In 2010, the CDC said that 15,000 homes in the DC area might still have water supplies with dangerous levels of lead.
+In 2010, the CDC said that 15,000 homes in the D.C. area might still have water supplies with dangerous levels of lead.
 Following Edwards's recommendation, the DC water authority now warns homeowners with lead water-supply lines to let the tap run for ten minutes before drinking or cooking.

 During his work on the Washington water quality, said Bill Knocke, head of Virginia Tech's civil and environmental engineering department, Edwards was so concerned about the public health impact that he was hospitalized due to the stress.